apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/recommended-maintenance-monitoring-tasks.md

 title: Recommended Monitoring and Maintenance Tasks
 ---

-# Recommend Monitoring and Maintenance Tasks
+# Recommended Monitoring and Maintenance Tasks

 This section lists monitoring and maintenance operations recommended to ensure high availability and consistent performance of your Apache Cloudberry cluster.